 What's the difference between junk email and bulk email in EOP?

-In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, customers sometimes ask: "what's the difference between junk email and bulk email?"
-This topic explains the difference and describes the controls that are available in EOP.
+In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, customers sometimes ask: "What's the difference between junk email and bulk email?"
+This article explains the difference and describes the controls that are available in EOP.

-Junk email is spam, which are unsolicited and universally unwanted messages (when identified correctly).
-By default, the EOP rejects spam based on the reputation of the source email server.
-If a message passes source IP inspection, it's sent to spam filtering.
-If the message is classified as spam by spam filtering, the message is (by default) delivered to the intended recipients and moved to their Junk Email folder.
+Junk email is spam, which is an unsolicited and universally unwanted message (when identified correctly).
+EOP rejects spam based on the reputation of the source email server.
+If a message passes source IP inspection, it continues through spam filtering.
+If the message is classified as Spam or High confidence spam by spam filtering, what happens to the message depends on the verdict and the anti-spam policy that detected the message.

-You can configure the actions to take on spam filtering verdicts.
+In the default anti-spam policy and in custom anti-spam policies, you can configure the action to take on spam filtering verdicts.
 For instructions, see Configure anti-spam policies in EOP.

-If you disagree with the spam filtering verdict, you can report messages that you consider to be spam or non-spam to Microsoft in several ways, as described in Report messages and files to Microsoft.
+If you disagree with the spam filtering verdict, you can report messages as spam or good to Microsoft in several ways, as described in Report messages and files to Microsoft.

 For more information about how bulk email is identified, see Bulk complaint level (BCL) in EOP.